 Universe reflects my desire to create a comprehensive digital landscape for healthcare navigation that addresses all aspects of chronic illness from finding the right specialist, to understanding your lab results, to accessing legal support.

-I'm Nita Jain, and I built The Spooniverse because I believe patients and caregivers deserve centralized, trustworthy, accessible information and shouldn't have to wade through scattered links across a hundred browser tabs.
-This living ecosystem addresses all aspects of complex chronic illness including healthcare navigation, legal aid, and specialized clinical care.
+I'm Nita Jain, a scientist, biotech founder, and patient advocate.
+I created The Spooniverse, a comprehensive reference platform, because patients and caregivers deserve access to centralized, trustworthy, accessible information without having to wade through scattered links across a hundred browser tabs.

 A growing set of tools and resources, all in one place.